 How To Donate

 The LICC gladly accepts all sorts of non-perishable food, and we can often take perishable donations, too, but it is best to call first to see if we have room in or refrigerators and freezers.
-Donations can be dropped off at our Riverhead office (407 Osborne Avenue at Lincoln, opposite the Polish Town Civic Association, 631-727-2210), their Hempstead office (in Christ’s 1st Presbyterian Church at the village green on Nichol’s Court, 516-565-0290), or their Freeport Emergency Food Center (450 North Main Street, 516-868-4989).
+Donations can be dropped off at our Freeport Emergency Food Center (230 Hanse Avenue, 516-868-4989).
+Please call if you plan to make a delivery to the pantry.
 And if you have a large quantity of food to donate, we would be glad to pick it up.

 You can also buy food for our food pantries through the links on this Web site, which allows us to get as much as possible from your donation and to get the items that our neighbors need the most.